ABD07xx/PDF_Summarizer/Readme.md

 Prompt Template: A custom prompt template is created to instruct the language model on how to process the document.
 Language Model Configuration: The ChatOpenAI class is configured with necessary parameters (from config.py) to interact with OpenAI's language models.
 Model Chain Setup: The LLMChain class integrates the language model with the prompt, while StuffDocumentsChain handles the interaction flow and execution based on the document content.
+Summarize Using Map Reduce: This feature involves the utilization of a MapReduce approach to summarize large documents efficiently.
+The process involves splitting the document into smaller chunks and using a large language model to summarize each chunk independently.
+Afterward, a final summarization step combines these individual summaries into a comprehensive summary, ensuring it captures the essential points of the entire document with added scalability.

 Configurations
 Configure the language model parameters in the config.py file.
 This includes API keys and settings related to the OpenAI model used.